slint-ui/slint/api/cpp/docs/cmake_reference.md

 ## Resource Embedding

-By default, images from [`@image-url()`](slint-reference:src/language/syntax/types#images) or fonts that your Slint files reference are loaded from disk at run-time.
+By default, images from {{ '[`@image-url()`]({})'.format(slint_href_ImageType) }} or fonts that your Slint files reference are loaded from disk at run-time.
 This minimises build times, but requires that the directory structure with the files remains stable.
 If you want to build a program that runs anywhere, then you can configure the Slint compiler to embed such sources into the binary.

 Set the `SLINT_EMBED_RESOURCES` target property on your CMake target to one of the following values: